 Transferring files from Old Hosting to New Hosting using SSH

 Open Terminal or Putty on your Mac and ssh into your old hosting server

-If your port is other than default port, use this command
+If your port is other than the default port, use this command

 ssh username@hostname -oPort=2200

-Replace 2200, with the port your server uses for SSH access.
-Now, you can compress your entire public_html folder using following command: (WPback.tar.gz is the compressed file name, which I want for compression).
+Replace 2200 with the port your server uses for SSH access.
+Now, you can compress your entire public_html folder using the following command: (WPback.tar.gz is the compressed file name, which I want for compression).

 tar -cvzf wpback.tar.gz public_html

 Note: wpback.tar.gz will be the single compressed file of your public_html folder.
-Depending upon your file size, it may take couple of minutes to compress the folder.
-Once compression is done, we will sFTP to your new server from old server terminal.
+Depending on your file size, it may take a couple of minutes to compress the folder.
+Once compression is done, we will sFTP to your new server from the old server terminal.

 On the same terminal, type